MalejG/MalejG/README.md

 👋 Hi, I’m Dominik Malý;
-- 💜 I have been working with Arduino and Unity Editor for 3-4 years, but I used PlasticSCM.
-After completing the C++ course, I moved here. 💜;
+- 💜 I have been working with Arduino and Unity Editor for 3-4 years.
+After completing the C++ course, I moved here on Github. 💜;
-- 🔭 I’m currently importing all my work to GitHub..
-Beside my Unity project i will start some C++ fun projects;
+- 🔭 Beside my Unity project i will start some C++ fun projects;
 - 👀 I’m interested in programming and game development.
 Currently, I work as a construction worker;
 - 🌱 I have learned Arduino, C# Unity (also Blender) and im currently learning C++ (Finished GOPAS basic course) and looking forward at next OOP course;
 - 🌱 Next, I plan to learn Python as well 💜;